Bai Jingting: Ambassadorships

-Modelling
+Fashion

-Bai initially gained recognition as a model, with his skills earning notice in competitions, before transitioning to acting.
-He is a prominent fashion figure regularly featured on Vogue, GQ, Harper's Bazaar, Elle, L'Officiel Hommes, Esquire, Dazed, Grazia, Marie Claire, Cosmopolitan, Lion, Uno China, New York Times, Condé Nast Traveler, Men's Folio, Arena, NeufMode, Style, WSJ, T Magazine, and other elite magazines.
+Bai initially gained recognition as a model, through competitions before transitioning to acting.
+He is a prominent fashion figure regularly featured on Vogue, Harper's Bazaar, L'Officiel Hommes, Marie Claire, GQ, Esquire, Elle, Dazed, Grazia, Cosmopolitan, Lion, Uno China, New York Times, Men's Folio, Arena, Condé Nast Traveler, T Magazine, Style, WSJ, NeufMode, and other elite magazines.

 Influence

 Philanthropy

 Bai is known for his philanthropic efforts to foster education and poverty alleviation.
 He raised awareness for autistic children through engagements and donations to the China Children's Foundation, and Tianyun Hearing & Speech Rehabilitation Center in Tongzhou, Beijing.
 He donated ¥ 1M to the 2021 Henan floods relief, donated supplies to the China Relief Foundation to aid the 2023 Northeast China flood, supported the 2023 Jishishan earthquake relief in Gansu, and donated ¥ 2M to the China Rural Development Foundation for 2025 Tibet earthquake relief.
+In November 2025, he donated ¥1M through the China Social Assistance Foundation, to aid Wang Fuk Court fire victims’ recovery in Hong Kong.

 Media image

-As of 2025, Bai has over 4.4M followers on Instagram and over 37M on Weibo.
+As of May 2026, Bai has over 4.6M followers on Instagram and over 37M on Weibo.
 His success within the industry both critical and commercial earned him title of 'God of Contemporary Idols'.
 In 2025, he was ranked 1st in 'Top 10 C-Drama Artists in Global Markets', claimed the highest standing in 'Talent International Ranking', ranked 1st in 'Most Famous and Popular Chinese Artist', ranked 2nd in 'Top 5 Gen Z Celebrities', ranked 4th in 'Top 5 Actors in Acting Skills', He was ranked 1st in 'Top 5 Asia Fashion IP and Influencers' and 2nd in 'Most Engaging Celebrity' for the brand endorsements on Douyin.
 In 2024, he was ranked 1st in 'Most Searched Chinese Actor on Douyin' with 3B viewership.
 He was listed in '10 Most Handsome Actors' and '20 Most Promising Chinese Actors'.
 In 2022, he was ranked 9th in 'Top 10 Rising Chinese Actors' and 6th in 'Top 10 Celebrity Weibo Hot Searches'.